solo-io/gloo/docs/content/guides/dev_portal/_index.md

 ## Secure an API
 We were able to query the published API without providing any credentials, but in a real-world scenario access to the API will most likely need to be secured.
-The Gloo Enterprise developer portal currently supports self-service for APIs that are secured using API keys.
-It does so by leveraging the Gloo Enterprise [API keys]({{% versioned_link_path fromRoot="/guides/security/auth/extauth/apikey_auth" %}}) authentication feature.
+The Gloo Edge Enterprise Gloo Portal currently supports self-service for APIs that are secured using API keys.
+It does so by leveraging the Gloo Edge Enterprise [API keys]({{% versioned_link_path fromRoot="/guides/security/auth/extauth/apikey_auth" %}}) authentication feature.
-In the following sections we will see how to configure Gloo to allow users to generate API keys to send authenticated requests via the interactive API document.
+In the following sections we will see how to configure Gloo Edge to allow users to generate API keys to send authenticated requests via the interactive API document.

 #### Create a key scope
 An API key scope is a way of grouping APIs that share a common API key configuration within the context of a portal.
 The portal server uses the key scope information to generate API key secrets.
-When a user requests an API key for a particular key scope, the server will generate an API key secret that can be consumed by Gloo.
+When a user requests an API key for a particular key scope, the server will generate an API key secret that can be consumed by Gloo Edge.
 This will become easier to understand after seeing a concrete example.

-Let's go back to the Gloo Enterprise UI, and navigate to the "API Key Scopes" section of the developer portal screen.
+Let's go back to the Gloo Edge Enterprise UI, and navigate to the "API Key Scopes" section of the Gloo Portal screen.
 Click the "Create a Scope" button to open the API key scope creation wizard.

 ![]({{% versioned_link_path fromRoot="/guides/dev_portal/img/key-scope-1.png" %}})